 Bob Bohrer is a Professor of Law at California Western School of Law where he has been a member of the faculty since 1982.
 Professor Bohrer practiced with the Chicago law firm of Bell, Boyd & Lloyd before returning to academia.
-Although he has written about such varied topics as the constitutionality of I.Q. testing in the public schools, congressional control of affirmative action, and the risks of toxic substances, since 1984 he has focused primarily on the legal issues raised by developments in biotechnology and pharmaceutical policy.
+Since 1984 he has focused primarily on the legal issues raised by developments in biotechnology and pharmaceutical policy.

 Professor Bohrer was one of the first full-time law teachers in the United States to concentrate on the emerging area of biotechnology law.
 His current research is focused on the way in which drug development and use is influenced by a number of areas of law, including FDA approval, patent law, insurance and reimbursement, and the First Amendment commercial speech doctrine.
 Professor Bohrer’s extensive experience in biotechnology and pharmaceutical policy include serving as chair of the Biolaw Section of the AALS (2015), membership on the Emerging Technology Research Advisory Committee (ETRAC), Bureau of Industry Security at the U.S. Department of Commerce (2016-2018), and the Council of the ABA Section of Science and Technology.
 Professor Bohrer was executive editor of Biotechnology Law Report from 1999 to 2011.
 In addition to traditional law reviews, he has been published in Nature Biotechnology and The New England Journal of Medicine.
 (Correspondence).